sbragagnolo/pharo-vm/README-Android.md

 Building the  JIT AndroidVM
 ============================

 DISCLAIMER: This VM is not yet working.
-But you can still compilei
+But you can still compile it and deploy it.

 1. Download the sources from [github](https://github.com/pharo-project/pharo-vm)
  ```bash